Published September 25, 2012

 Dobbins Air Reserve Base in Marietta, Georgia is a multi-service installation located 16 miles northwest of downtown Atlanta.
 Dobbins is one of only nine standalone Reserve bases in the Air Force Reserve.

 The installation is home to the 94th Airlift Wing, 22nd Air Force Headquarters, Lockheed Martin Plant 6, Georgia National Guard Headquarters, Navy Operational Support Center Atlanta and units of the Army Reserve, Marine Corps Reserve and Civil Air Patrol.
 The 94th Airlift Wing is the installation host and operational flying unit with eight C-130H3 Hercules aircraft, and more than 2,000 Air Force Reserve and civilian personnel.

-- Airmen and units of the 94th AW are currently deployed to locations in Southwest Asia.
-From October 2016 to October 2017, the 94th AW will deploy more than 450 personnel, nearly a quarter of the wing.
+- Airmen and units of the 94th AW are currently deployed to Southwest Asia.
+From October 2016 to October 2017, the 94th AW deployed more than 450 personnel, nearly a quarter of the wing.

 - The 94th AW contributes to Rapid Global Mobility through cargo and personnel airlift and tactical airdrop capabilities, provides critical patient care through aeromedical evacuation, and Agile Combat Support through security, logistics, communications, civil engineering and other support functions.